MrKeeey/LearnJavaWorld/Readme.txt

     Hello World!
-Here is my history of learning Java.
+Here is my story of learning Java.

 Folder HelloWorld contains some tasks for myself.
     RandomPassword - generate random password.